patriziotufarolo/BluetoothProximitySensor/Documentation.md

 Xamarin is a software company founded in San Francisco (California) by the engineers that created Mono, a cross platform implementation of the Common Language Infrastructure and Common Language Specification (.NET framework).
 This framework allows developers to write software in C#, sharing the code between multiple platforms.
 In fact, Mono includes Xamarin.iOS and Xamarin.Android that are implementations of Mono for iPhone and Android.
 After Microsoft's acquisition of Xamarin, the Mono runtime has been relicensed under the MIT license and both set of libraries are made free and open-source.
-Using Mono, I've written a code that is easily portable to other platforms just adapting the interfaces of the Android library to the ones of the iOS library or the Windows Phone library.
+Using Mono, I wrote a code that is easily portable to other platforms just adapting the interfaces of the Android library to the ones of the iOS library or the Windows Phone library.
-To build the interface I've used the Android XML UI designer embedded in Microsoft Visual Studio Community edition.
+To build the interface I used the Android XML UI designer embedded in Microsoft Visual Studio Community edition.

 ##### Application workflow
 The application developed is pretty simple.
 Once opened, it offers three buttons:
-- Choose bluetooth device
+- Choose Bluetooth device
 - Start service
 - Stop service

-First of all the user has to choose which bluetooth device he has to connect to.
-The bluetooth device has to be paired with the smartphone.
+First of all, the user has to choose which Bluetooth device he has to connect to.
+The Bluetooth device has to be paired with the smartphone.
-Clicking on "Choose bluetooth device" the application will offer the user to choose the target device from the list of the already paired devices.
+Clicking on "Choose Bluetooth device" the application will offer the user to choose a target device from the list of the already paired devices.
-If the target device has not been paired yet, the application let the user start a scan and pair with a device with the PIN code.
+If the target device has not been paired yet, the application let the user to start a scan and pair with a device with the PIN code.

-The "Start service" button allows the user to start the background service that will read from the bluetooth serial and trigger a notification each time the pyroelectric infrared sensor detects a motion.
+The "Start service" button allows the user to start the background service that will read from the Bluetooth serial and trigger a notification each time the pyroelectric infrared sensor detects a motion.
 The "Stop service" button allows the user to halt the background service and stop receiving notifications.

 ##### Classes